gplepage/gvar/doc/source/case-svdcut.rst

    :width: 80%

-The bootstrap tests the stability of eigenvalues against changes in the sample size (because it reduces the effective sample size).
+The bootstrap tests the stability of eigenvalues with limited sample sizes.
 Bootstrap estimates that are significantly lower than the real values indicate eigenvalues that are likely unreliable.
 Here bootstrap eigenvalues agree well with the real values for the upper half of the spectrum, but are all low for the lower half.
+The standard deviation for the chi-squared per degree of freedom is indicated by the dotted (bottom) line in the plot; the SVD cut is chosen so that (most) eigenvalues that fall below this line are modified.
 The bootstrap errors
 give a sense for how accurately the underlying eigenvalues are determined given the sample size.

-From the plot we see that the fitting problem lies with the eigenvalues that are smaller than roughly 10\ :sup:`-5` |~| times the largest eigenvalue.
+The plot shows that the fitting problem lies with the eigenvalues that are smaller than roughly 10\ :sup:`-5` |~| times the largest eigenvalue.
 To address this problem we introduce an SVD cut